Custom Desktop

 }

-// aditional implementation for events and overwritten traits
+// additional implementation for events and overridden traits

 fn main() -> Result<(), appcui::system::Error> {